Targeted Metabolomics

 Xevo TQ-S MS from Waters Corporation features a StepWave ion guide that delivers the highest levels of sensitivity and robustness.
 It also has an innovative ScanWave™ collision cell technology to provide enhanced spectral LC-MS/MS data acquisition capabilities.
 At BCL, the TQ-S MS is integrated with Waters® Acquity UHPLC system for the sensitive detection of steroids, contraceptive drugs, and neurotransmitters among others.
 Integration of TQ-S with Waters® nanoacquity UPLC through the ionKey source allow us to employ the 150uM I. D. plug and play iKey separation device enabling highly efficient, sensitive microflow separations for the low abundant protein turnover applications.

-Waters Xevo TQ-MS
+Waters Xevo TQ-Absolute

 Hours